 The last tab is the Common tab.
 This is a default Eclipse tab that allows to configure your launch.
-Particularly, you can configure the console encoding.
-Refer to Eclipse help for more details on other available options.
+Refer to Eclipse help for more details on how to use this tab.

 4.2.5 Application Options

 To run a MicroEJ Standalone Application on a MicroEJ Platform, a set of options must be defined.
 Options can be of different types: